Pvanduyse/open5e/source/combat/damage-and-healing.rst

 healing is unavailable, the creature can at least be stabilized so that it isn't killed by a failed death saving throw.

-You can use your action to administer first aid to an unconscious creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check.
-A **stable** creature doesn't make death saving throws, even though it has 0 hit points, but it does remain unconscious.
+You can use your action to administer first aid to an :ref:`srd:unconscious` creature and attempt to stabilize it, which requires a successful DC 10 Wisdom (Medicine) check.
+A **stable** creature doesn't make death saving throws, even though it has 0 hit points, but it does remain :ref:`srd:unconscious`.
 The creature stops being stable, and must start making death saving throws again, if it takes any damage.
 A stable creature that isn't healed regains 1 hit point after 1d4 hours.